Dean Lewis

-Dean Lewis Grant Loaney (born 21 October 1985) is an Australian pop singer and songwriter, known professionally as Dean Lewis.
-Lewis is best known for his 2016 single "Waves", which has been certified 7× platinum in Australia, his 2022 single "How Do I Say Goodbye", which achieved worldwide popularity on social media and has been certified gold or platinum in over ten countries, and his 2018 single "Be Alright", which reached number one in Australia and was certified platinum within four weeks of release, eventually reaching 11× platinum in Australia and multi-platinum worldwide, including double platinum in the United States.
+Dean Lewis Grant Loaney, known professionally as Dean Lewis, is an Australian singer and songwriter.
+He is best known for his 2016 single "Waves", which has been certified seven times platinum in Australia, his 2022 single "How Do I Say Goodbye", which achieved worldwide popularity on social media and has been certified Gold or Platinum in ten countries, and his 2018 single "Be Alright", which reached number one in Australia and was certified Platinum within four weeks of release, eventually reaching 11 times platinum in Australia and multi-platinum worldwide, including double platinum in the United States.

-Lewis released his debut studio album, A Place We Knew, in 2019 and his second, The Hardest Love, in 2022.
-His third, The Epilogue, was released in October 2024.
+Lewis has released three studio albums: A Place We Knew (2019), The Hardest Love (2022), and The Epilogue (2024).
+In 2025, he was accused of sexual misconduct and his label, Universal Music, parted ways with him.

-Early life and education
+Esports

 Lewis competed in esports, representing Australia in Halo 2 at the World Cyber Games 2005 in Singapore.

+Music career

 2016–2017: Career beginnings and Same Kind of Different

-Lewis was inspired to pursue music after watching a live Oasis DVD in 2005.
-Lewis says "I remember watching Liam Gallagher walk out with this hat and red jacket and watching him with Noel, they were just the coolest guys ever.
-I spent the next five years watching every Oasis video – Noel Gallagher basically taught me how to write songs."
+Lewis was inspired to pursue music after watching a live Oasis DVD in 2005, and "spent the next five years watching every Oasis video – Noel Gallagher basically taught me how to write songs."

 Lewis signed his recording contract with Specific Music in 2014, and a major contract with Island Records and Universal Music Australia in March 2016.
 Lewis released his debut single "Waves" on 30 September 2016 which peaked at number 12 on the Australian ARIA Charts.
 The song was featured in a number of American television shows such as Suits, Grey's Anatomy, Valor, Riverdale, All American, Shadowhunters: The Mortal Instruments and Magnum P.I..
 The song has since been certified 7× Platinum by ARIA.

 Lewis released "Need You Now" in April 2017 and his debut extended play Same Kind of Different on 12 May 2017 which peaked at number 27 on the ARIA Album Charts.
 Lewis received five ARIA Award nominations at the ARIA Music Awards of 2017.
 "Lose My Mind" and "Chemicals" were also released as singles from the EP and have been certified Platinum and Gold respectively.